kgp33/quebec_v2/README.md

 1. Open file
 2. Right click anywhere in the code
-3. Click "Preview Current Diagram
+3. Click "Preview Current Diagram"

 You will also need to have java and graphviz installed to view these diagrams using the PlantUML extension in VSCode.
 You can also find free PlantUML renderers online.